 XS-Leaks with Performance API

-Since the XSS-Auditor got removed from Chrome 78+, I was wondering if you can still detect it cross-origin in Safari.
-In Safari the current page is just replaced with an empty page instead of changing to an error page like in Chrome.
+Since the XSS Auditor got removed from Chrome 78+, I was wondering if you could still detect it cross-origin in Safari.
+In Safari, the current page is just replaced with an empty page instead of changing to an error page like in Chrome.
 This makes it harder to detect.

-When a page has iframes, a block would remove them and window.frames.length could be used to detect the auditor cross-origin.
-Without iframes it is a bit harder as other techniques used to detect the Chrome Auditor do not work with Safari.
+When a page has iframes, a block removes them and window.frames.length could be used to detect the auditor cross-origin.
+Without iframes, it is a bit harder, as other techniques used to detect the Chrome Auditor do not work in Safari.

 The Performance API is very interesting for all kinds of timing leaks and terjanq showed how to detect X-Frame-Options headers with it in Chrome, using embeds or iframes.

-• if the response has 4XX or 5XX status code
+• if the response has 4XX or 5XX status codes

 • if the body of the response is empty

-Chrome has the same problem with X-Frame Options only Firefox seems to get it right (also no XSS auditor ๐Ÿ™ƒ).
+Chrome has the same problem with X-Frame-Options; only Firefox seems to get it right (and no XSS Auditor ๐Ÿ™ƒ).

 Reddit Post